bindu-arpula/IBM-HR-Analytics-Employee-Attrition-Performance-Project-/README.md

 # IBM-HR-Analytics-Employee-Attrition-Performance-Project-
 Built an interactive HR Analytics dashboard to identify employee attrition trends, workforce demographics, and business performance indicators using Microsoft Excel.

+Many organizations collect large amounts of HR data but struggle to identify the factors influencing employee attrition.

+Without effective visualization and analysis, HR teams cannot easily answer questions such as:

+Which department experiences the highest employee attrition?
+Which age groups are leaving the organization most frequently?
+Does overtime contribute to employee turnover?
+Which job roles have the highest attrition rates?
+What is the relationship between employee income and attrition?
+How can HR reduce employee turnover using data?

+This project addresses these questions through an interactive analytics dashboard.

 KPIs:
 Total Employees
 Attrition Rate